Cloufield/CTGCatalog/README.md

 # CTGCatalog

 Complex Trait Genetics Catalog : A collection of commonly used resources for analysis in complex trait genetics.
+All entries were manually curated.

 - Reference_data :
   - commonly used reference data.